The secret to wow-worthy holiday gift wrapping? A big bow that looks like it could have come straight from the set of your favourite holiday movie.

-Reach way back in your kindergarten memory, when you first learned to tie your laces, and that's how you tie a bow.
-Make two loops and tie them together in a simple knot:
+Reach way back in your memories to when you first learned to tie your laces—that's how you tie a bow.
+Make two loops and tie them together in a simple knot.

 Smooth the knot cover over and pull tight, making sure both loops are the same size.
 Leave a long tail on both ends.

-Now here's the magic part: Take the “tail” of the ribbon and fold it back in towards the centre knot.
-Add a dot of glue (right where you see my fingers are holding it down).
+Now here's the magic part: take the “tail” of the ribbon and fold it back in towards the centre knot.
+Add a dot of hot glue right where you fingers are holding it down (above).

 Cut the ends of the tails on a bias or with a V-shaped notch.
 Now, that's a pro-looking bow!